-(1) The officer shall certify that the witness was duly sworn by the officer and that the deposition is a true record of the testimony given by the witness.
-This certificate shall be in writing and accompany the record of the deposition.
-The officer shall securely seal the deposition in an envelope or package indorsed with the title of the action and marked "Deposition of [here insert name of witness]" and shall promptly send it to the attorney who arranged for the transcript or recording, who shall store it under conditions that will protect it against loss, destruction. tampering, or deterioration.
+(1)The officer shall certify on the deposition that the witness was duly sworn by the officer and that the deposition is a true record of the testimonv qiven by' the witness.
+This certificate shall be in writing and accompany the The officer shall then record of the deposition. securely seal the deposition in an envelope or package eindorsed with the title of the action and marked "Deposition of [here insert name of witness]" and shall promptly send it to the party who requested that the deposition be transcribed attorney who arranged for the transcript or recording, who shall store it under conditions that will protect it against loss, destruction, tampering, or deterioration.
+If-requested, the officer shall-also send a copy of the deposition to the other party for the reasonable cost of postage and copying.

-Documents and things produced for inspection during the examination of the witness, shall, upon the request of а party, be marked for identification and annexed to the deposition, and may be inspected and copied by any party, except that if the person producing the materials desires to retain them the person may (A) offer copies to be marked for identification and annexed to the deposition and to serve thereafter as originals if the person affords to all parties fair opportunity to verify the copies by comparison with the originals, or (B) offer the originals to be marked for identification, after giving to each party an opportunity to inspect and copy them, in which event the materials may then be used in the same manner as if annexed to the deposition.
+Documents and things produced for inspection during the examination of the witness, shall, upon marked the of request а party, be for identification and annexed to and-returned with the deposition, and may be inspected and copied by any party, except that if the person producing the materials desires to retain them the person may the person producing the materials may (A) substitute offer copies to be marked for identification and annexed to the deposition and to serve thereafter as originals, if the person affords to all parties fair opportunity to verify the copies by comparison with the originals, and or (B) if the person producing the materials requests their return, the officer shall mark them, give each party an opportunity to inspect and copy them, and return them to the person producing them, and offer the originals to be marked for identification, after giving to each party an opportunity to inspect and copy them, in which event the materials may then be used in the same manner as if annexed to and returned with the deposition.
 Any party may move for an order that the original be annexed to and returned with the deposition to the court, pending final disposition of the case.